phoebe-project/phoebe2-workshop/materials.md

 (must say 'workshop2021').

 If you have any troubles before the meeting, please reach out to us for assistance.

-### Other Dependencies

-We'll also be using [ellc](https://github.com/pmaxted/ellc) as an optional alternate backend and [emcee](https://emcee.readthedocs.io/en/stable/) for fitting, so make sure you have those installed as well (both are available from pip).

 ### Testing Your Installation